 To determine if a particular page or several landing pages are doing well, you must first assess their current SEO rankings.

 The most popular platform to use in checking SEO rankings is Google Search Console.
 Here’s how it goes:

-If you’re using third-party tools like Ahrefs, this is how you can check your keyword rank:
+If you’re using third-party tools like Ahrefs or Semrush, this is how you can check your keyword rank:

 Several SEO tools can help you do that.
 They're generally called webmaster tools.
-Google Search Console and Ahrefs are great for this.
+Google Search Console, SEMRush and Ahrefs are great for this.
+Also, you can track Google rankings in both organic and paid searches with the help of SE Ranking Google Ranking Checker.
+In addition to demonstrating how your pages are ranking for your target queries, this tool provides information on their search volume, traffic forecast, and SERP features.
 Alternatively, you can find a whole list of free tracking tools over at SEO review tools.
 Keep in mind that every free tool is free for a reason, and you should check with several of them before continuing with your SEO efforts.

 Tracking SEO progress takes SEO metrics.
 To determine the most important SEO metrics, you will need to be aware of your SEO goals.
 We'll talk more in-depth about setting up the goals in the following paragraph, but for now, let's focus on the key metrics most SEO specialists use:

 Each one of these metrics needs to have a benchmark.
 Some of these benchmarks are measured by the time they need to be reached.